all4you/redant/README.md

 ### 1.Standalone mode

-Redant is a web container based on Netty,tomcat or weblogic is no longer required.
+Redant is a web container based on Netty,like Tomcat or WebLogic.

-The only thing you should do is start it with java.
+The only thing you need to do is make it work by start it with java.

 - 1 : Use IDEA or eclipse to run the Main Class: